MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/variable-data-types/variable-data-types.md

 **Advanced data types**

 - **List** - Collection of other items.
-It is the equivalent of a single-dimension array in programming terms.
+Lists are the equivalent of a single-dimension array in programming terms.
 - **Data row** - A data row contains multiple values in a single, iterable row.
 - **Data table** - Contains data in a tabular form.
-It is the equivalent of a two-dimensional array in programming terms.
+Data tables are the equivalent of a two-dimensional array in programming terms.
 - **Custom object** – Contains pairs of properties and values, and can be easily translated into JSON format.

 **Instances**